Culinary Tip Of The Day: Taste Your Food!

 Next to actually cooking the food you serve from your food truck, to taste your food as you cook is arguably the most important part of cooking.

 For most vendors, tasting is automatic, but why?
 Recipes don’t always call for the proper amount of seasoning, cooking times are estimates, and results vary depending on the qualities of your ingredients, your stove and the altitude you operate your food truck at.
 Ultimately, your palate should be used as quality control.

 Cooking without tasting would be like painting a picture without looking at it.
-Some chefs shepherd dishes from a mere scattering of raw and unrelated ingredients to plated works of art that, when tasted, suffer from unbalanced flavors, lack of seasoning, or, worse, no taste at all.
-Yes, we all eat with our eyes long before the food ever hits our taste buds, and we’re all about presenting beautiful plates, but aesthetics aside, the point is to eat the food.
+Some chefs create dishes from a mere scattering of raw and unrelated ingredients to plated works of art that, when tasted, suffer from unbalanced flavors, lack of seasoning, or, worse, no taste at all.
+We all eat with our eyes long before the food ever hits our taste buds, and we’re all about presenting beautiful dishes, but aesthetics aside, the point is to eat the food.
 So make it taste good.

 And how will you know it tastes good without tasting it?